 Companies that paid sales or use tax on purchases of software may be entitled to a refund of tax they paid – even if the software is canned and even if it was delivered on tangible media.

-As part of our lawyers’ full service for clients with California tax issues, they have a unique, fully searchable database of unpublished authority, including decisions of the California State Board of Equalization and the California Office of Tax Appeals, unpublished trial court decisions, and unpublished legal briefs.
-They also maintain regular and direct lines of communication with high-level state officials involved in all areas of California taxation.
+We are uniquely poised to comment on California’s ever changing tax policy landscape.
+As part of our full service for clients with California tax issues, we maintain a fully searchable database of unpublished authority, including decisions of the California State Board of Equalization and the California Office of Tax Appeals, unpublished trial court decisions, and unpublished legal briefs.
+We also maintain regular and direct lines of communication with high-level state officials involved in all areas of California taxation.